 After exploring the Dongyue Miao extensively I headed back to the Chaoyangmen subway station.
 Nearby I saw a group of local women dancing in the street to some Chinese music.
 This is something I encountered all over China during all of my previous visits; local people dancing in parks, in the streets, at car parks, and in many other public places, and it’s something I really love as an aspect of local Chinese life.

 Girls watching the dancing ladies

-[box type=”info”] How to get to the Dongyue Miao Temple: Take line 6 till Chaoyangmen or Dongdaqiao.
+[box type=”info”] How to get to the Dongyue Miao Temple: Take line 6 to Chaoyangmen or Dongdaqiao.
 From Chaoyangmen take the public bus.

 The entrance fee is 40 Yuan.[/box]

-If you would like to read my future posts about Beijing, other places in China or other destinations subscribe via email, follow me on Facebook, Twitter, Instagram, Google+ or Bloglovin.
+If you would like to read my future posts about Beijing, other places in China or other destinations subscribe via email and follow me on Facebook, Twitter, and Instagram.
 If you enjoyed this article I would be happy if you’d leave a comment below.